 If the Board grants Garberville SD’s change petitions, the instantaneous and annual diversion limits in License 3404 and Permit 20789 will not change.
 Granting these change petitions therefore will not result in Garberville SD using a greater amount of water than it currently is authorized to divert and use under this license and this permit.
 The proposed expansion of the authorized place of use in this license and this permit may result in Garberville SD diverting slightly more water from the South Fork Eel River.
 However, even these slight increases in Garberville SD’s diversions probably will be offset by a corresponding slight reduction in the amounts of water Southern Humboldt CP currently diverts from the river under its riparian rights for the uses that in the future will be supplied by potable water from the district.
 (GSD-12, p.
 12.)

 During the hearing, Mr. Cox expressed concerns about the potential effects on Redway CSD’s ability to divert water from the South Fork Eel River if the Board grants Garberville SD’s petitions.
 (See section 2.9.)
-However, if the Board grants the district’s change petitions, and even if Garberville SD’s diversions increase as a result, those increases will be very small, with a maximum monthly average increase of about 0.001 cfs.
+However, if the Board grants the district’s change petitions, and if Garberville SD’s diversions increase as a result, those increases will be very small, with a maximum monthly average increase of about 0.001 cfs.
 During the AHO hearing, Mr. Cox admitted that these very small potential increases in diversion rates would not have any measurable effects on Redway CSD’s ability to divert water from the river.
 (Hearing Recording - Afternoon 1:12:52-1:13:59.)

 For these reasons, it is very unlikely that there will be any measurable net changes in South Fork Eel River flows or the amounts of water available to downstream water users from the State Water Board’s approval of Garberville SD’s change petitions, and the Board’s approval of these petitions therefore will not result in any injury to any other legal user of the water involved.